Hama Rashid revolt: Second conflict phase

 According to McDowall, in 1944, the relationship between Hama Rashid and Iranian authorities was broken.
 Jwaideh puts the beginning of the second phase to summer of 1942.
 In any case, Rashid attacked Mariwan territories of his neighbour Mahmud Khan Kanisanan - an appointed Iranian governor as well.
 Mahmud Khan requested assistance from Tehran and was aided by two Iranian columns supported by light tanks, he managed to defeat Hama Rashid's forces.
 Iranian forces who rushed to rescue Mahmud Khan, managed to drive Hama Rashid into Iraqi Kingdom.
 During the retreat Rashid had however succeeded to burn some 1,000 houses in Baneh.
 Shortly after, also Mahmud Khan himself was driven out into Iraq as well by the same Iranian forces, seeking to get rid of Kurdish semi-autonomous authority in the region.

 Aftermath

 As a result of the above-described actions, by 1945 the government of Iran effectively controlled Kurdish areas south of Saqqiz-Baneh-Sardasht line.
 However, the government was still not able to establish authority north to it up to the Soviet zone.
 It was Mahabad, located in those areas, where the most important Kurdish political developments were to be initiated shortly after the uprising of Hama Rashid.
 The Iran crisis of 1946 took shape, seeking to establish Azeri and Kurdish states with Soviet support.
-Hama Rashid and his forces took an important role in this next chapter of violence.
+Hama Rashid and his forces took an important role in this next chapter of Iranian–Kurdish conflict.